 about species and the habitats they occupy.
 The

 “West Virginia Wetland”

-diorama will be named in honor of former WVAS President, Ron Fortney.
+diorama is named in honor of former WVAS President, Ron Fortney.
 We are continuing to seek funding for the Ron Fortney Wetland Display.
+We thank

 everyone who has donated and we appreciate all future donations in Ron's

 memory.
 Please contact Jim Anderson at 304 276-8956 or

 if you wish to discuss a potential donation.

 Are you eligible for Emeritus membership?

 If you are retired and have been a regular member of the Academy for at least 15 years,